Scientific Advisory Board

 LQTS Advisor

-Dr. Wilde got his M.D. at the University of Amsterdam in 1983.
-After his PhD in 1988, he started his Fellowship training in Cardiology at the Academic Medical Centre, and was registered as such in 1994.
-Afterwards he specialized in clinical electrophysiology at the Academic Hospital Utrecht.
+Dr. Arthur Wilde is an internationally recognized expert in inherited arrhythmia syndromes and sudden cardiac death, with over 550 published scientific papers.
+He earned his MD from the University of Amsterdam in 1983 and completed his PhD in 1988.
+Dr. Wilde trained in Cardiology at the Academic Medical Centre, where he became a registered cardiologist in 1994.
+He then specialized in clinical electrophysiology at the Academic Hospital Utrecht.